ndrober/convert-outlook-msg-file-MacOS/README.md

 This repository contains a Python 3.6 module for reading Microsoft Outlook .msg files and converting them to .eml format, which is the standard MIME format for email messages.

 ## Installation
+It is highly recommended that you build with Python 3.11 or greater from python.org.

 1. Clone the repository: